vzhz/long_haul/README.md

 22. Apply to ADA

-23. Wrote re: fixing MITOC admin stuff
+23. Wrote re: fixing MITOC admin stuff [Done]

 24. Should also sign up MITOC as an org this week [David did this]